HossamMamd0uh/food-court-management-app-AWS-deployemnt/README.md

-# Food Court Management App AWS Deployemnt
+# Food Court Management App AWS Deployment

 This repo contains only this READEME file, to document the process of deploying the app to AWS.